Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

                     }
 ```

-Save the configuration and Build with Parameters to create a new build.
+Save the configuration.
+Next Build with Parameters to create a new build.

 ---
 ### Review your build